ASKurz/blogdown/content/blog/2023-05-21-causal-inference-with-ordinal-regression/index.md

     ## 4     4
     ## 5     5

-This this item, 1 maps to *strongly agree* and 5 maps to *strongly disagree* for the question: “I would be comfortable sharing food with someone living with HIV.”
+For the `post` variable, 1 maps to *strongly agree* and 5 maps to *strongly disagree* for the question: “I would be comfortable sharing food with someone living with HIV.”
 Okay.
 We’re ready to describe and fit our models.

 ## Models